Tony Marchant (playwright): Early life

-Marchant, whose father was a printer and mother a school dinner lady, was born and raised on a council estate in Wapping in the East End of London, which he has described as, "a very hard, heavy place to live sometimes."
-He has stated that while estates have changed since he grew up on one, the poverty is still the same and it hasn't gone away.
-He was educated at St Joseph's Academy, Blackheath and went on to become a London boxing champion and a member of the England boxing squad.
+Marchant, whose father was a printer and mother a school dinner lady, was born and raised on a council estate in Wapping in the East End of London, which he has described as "a very hard, heavy place to live sometimes".
+He has stated that, while estates have changed since he grew up on one, the poverty hasn't gone away.
+He was educated at St Joseph's Academy, Blackheath, and went on to become a London boxing champion and a member of the England boxing squad.

-Inspired by, "the DIY ethic of the Jam and the Clash," he got his start in writing at the age of 18, when a selection of poems he had submitted to Riot Stories, an imprint established by Jam musician Paul Weller, were published.
+Inspired by "the DIY ethic of the Jam and the Clash", he got his start in writing at the age of 18, when a selection of poems he had submitted to Riot Stories, an imprint established by Jam musician Paul Weller, were published.